Engee documentation

 sum_promote_type_from_inputs(types::Type...; hdlsetup::Bool=false)

-• Determines the accumulator type when adding n values of the same type T:
+• Defines the type of accumulator when adding n values of the same type T:

 sum_accumulator_promote_type(::Type{T}, n::Integer=1, hdlsetup::Bool=false)